modmail-dev/Modmail/README.md

 [*Here's a GIF to explain the first 5 steps*](https://i.imgur.com/Y2ouW7I.gif)

 6. Click this button: [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
+7. Input some random name for your app, the heroku app name is not important.
-7. Input your bot token from step 5 into the `TOKEN` field.
+8. Input your bot token from step 5 into the `TOKEN` field.
-8. Put the [ID of your Server](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) into the `GUILD_ID` field.
+7. Put the [ID of your Server](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) into the `GUILD_ID` field.
-9. Put the command prefix you want in the `PREFIX` field. e.g `?`
+10. Put the command prefix you want in the `PREFIX` field. e.g `?` The default prefix is `m.`
-10. Click the `deploy app` button and wait for it to finish.
+11. Click the `deploy app` button and wait for it to finish.
-11. Click `manage app` and go into the `resources` tab.
+12. Click `manage app` and go into the `resources` tab.
-12. Now turn on the worker by clicking the pencil icon.
+13. Now turn on the worker by clicking the pencil icon.
 14. If you want, you can go over and check the application logs to see if everything is running smoothly.
 15. Once the bot is online in your server, do `[your prefix]setup` and you are good to go!
 You can add the bot to your server with [this tool](https://finitereality.github.io/permissions-calculator/?v=0).
 Your Client ID is retrived from the [applicatons page](https://discordapp.com/developers/applications/me)